EduMIPS64/edumips64/docs/developer-guide.md

   - Sphinx (http://www.sphinx-doc.org/) version 3.4.3 or above
   - rst2pdf (for the PDF files) version 0.98 or above

-To generate an installable Windows MSI package (using the Gradle `msi` task), you will need JDK 14+ and the WiX toolkit.
+To generate an installable Windows MSI package (using the Gradle `msi` task), you will need the WiX toolset.

 This project uses GitHub Actions for continuous integration (https://github.com/EduMIPS64/edumips64/actions).